michalpolic/camera_model_selection/README.md

 </p>

 # Motivation
 SfM pipelines use many parameters that are hard to set in practice.
 A crucial parameter to set is the camera model to be used.
-In fact, every absolute and relative pose solver is derived for one particular camera model and the user has to choose it.
+In fact, every geometrical solver is derived for one particular camera model and the nonextistence of automatic metod for model selection force the user to choose it.

 * Using a too simple camera model may lead to under-fitting and inaccurate reconstruction and too complex model may lead to over-fitting the data and result in degeneracies.
 * The ultimate goal of a camera model selection method is to select a ”good” model where (i) all images are registered, (ii) the reprojection error is minimal, and (iii) the number of parameters is small.